Absolutely continuous Furstenberg measures

-Recall that $s_1$ and $s_2$ are smoothing random variables, and $s_2$ corresponds to a larger scale than $s_1$.
+We will apply this lemma when $s_1$ and $s_2$ are smoothing random variables, and $s_2$ corresponds to a larger scale than $s_1$.
 The quantity $k$ can be thought of as the difference between the information of $g$ discretized at the scales corresponding to $s_1$ and $s_2$.

-It is well known that among all random vectors whose covariance matrix has a given trace, the spherical normal distribution has the largest (differential) entropy.
+It is well known that amongst all random vectors whose covariance matrix has a given trace, the spherical normal distribution has the largest (differential) entropy.
 This allows us to estimate the variance of a random vector in terms of its entropy from below.
 Once the definitions are in place, we can translate this to random elements of $\Gp$.

 \begin{lemma} Let $\varepsilon > 0$ and suppose that $g$ is an absolutely continuous random variable taking values in $\Gp$ such that $g_0^{-1} g$ takes values in the ball of radius $\varepsilon$ and centre $\id$ for some $g_0 \in \Gp$.
 Then providing $\varepsilon$ is sufficiently small we have